-In our first post on Building 22, The Engine House, we discussed the purpose for its construction.
-The red brick and Quincy granite building housed the steam engines, boiler room, pumps, and wells for the discharging of water from the Charlestown Navy Yard’s first naval dry dock.
+Building 22 in the Charlestown Navy Yard, the red brick and Quincy granite building formerly called the engine house or the pump house, contained the steam engines, boiler room, pumps, and wells for the discharging of water from the Navy Yard’s first naval dry dock, Dry Dock 1.

 Dry Dock 1 originally held approximately 3.6 million gallons of water and the first pumps were reported to be able to drain the dock in only six hours.
-The “two great wells”, as described in the 1835 article “Dry Dock at Charlestown”, in the basement of Building 22 were “fourteen and a half feet in diameter, made of brick laid in cement, having the bottom concave like a reversed dome, with a curvature of two feet, the lowest of which is thirty-seven feet below the coping.”
-[American Magazine of Useful Ideas, Vol. 1, Boston, 1835]
+The “two great wells,” as described in the 1835 article “Dry Dock at Charlestown,” in the basement of Building 22 were “fourteen and a half feet in diameter, made of brick laid in cement, having the bottom concave like a reversed dome, with a curvature of two feet, the lowest of which is thirty-seven feet below the coping.”1

-The wells and their depth can clearly be seen in the May, 1872 “Elevations and Sections of Building 22” (below).
+The wells and their depth can clearly be seen in the May 1872 “Elevations and Sections of Building 22.”

 By the mid-19th century, the Building 22 complex was completed when a one-story brick building was built off the north and east sides of the structure.
 This relatively small building eventually became the boiler to supply power to the Yard.
 In 1994, it became the USS Constitution Museum’s theatre.